China’s virus outbreak weighs on global business

 Many manufacturers have yet to feel the impact, because factories closed for up to three weeks ahead of the Lunar New Year holiday.
 But forecasters say delays in reopening will quickly depress demand for imported components and materials such as copper and steel.

-AP Auto Writer Tom Krisher in Detroit; AP Economics Writer Paul Wiseman in Washington; AP Writers Jan Olsen in Copenhagen; AP Business Writers Anne D’Innocenzio and Nick Jesdanun in New York and AP Airlines Writer David Koenig in Dallas contributed.
+Tom Krisher in Detroit, Paul Wiseman in Washington, Jan Olsen in Copenhagen, Anne D’Innocenzio and Nick Jesdanun in New York, David Koenig in Dallas and Colleen Barry in Milan contributed to this report.